 It just doesn’t seem fair!

-Most productive people aren’t trying to make your life miserable they are just living their own lives the best way that they know how.
+Most productive people aren’t trying to make your life miserable they are just living their own lives the best way that they know-how.
 I’m that said person that always looks like they have all their ducks in a row.
 I must admit however it wasn’t always the case.
-In fact for most of my life I was the in one ear out the other girl.
-I would constantly forget about schedule changes, important to do’s and even everyday tasks.
+In fact, for most of my life, I was in one ear out the other girl.
+I would constantly forget about schedule changes, important to do’s, and even everyday tasks.

 During my unproductive time, and as always, I was on a diet.
 I was keeping a food journal to track every last bite I took.
 I realized that I could apply the same technique to the way I used my time.
 Much like a food journal a time journal allowed me to map the hours I was the most productive as well as identify hours in which I was wasting time.

 With my first task of identifying unproductive and productive times completed, my second task was to organize my time into a workable schedule.
 I scheduled my usage of time with a time budget.
-In this case a time budget is just like a financial budget; I was able to allocate a number of hours (instead of dollars) to an activity each month.
+In this case, a time budget is just like a financial budget; I was able to allocate several hours (instead of dollars) to an activity each month.

-To recap, a time journal will identify how time is being used, while a time budget will organize time in a productive manner.
-Good luck and thank you for allowing me to share my two part key to productivity.
+To recap, a time journal will identify how time is being used, while a time budget will productively organize time.
+Good luck and thank you for allowing me to share my two-part key to productivity.